sigasi/sigasi_insights/content/tech/duplicate_textio.md

 ---

-Since [/releasenotes/sigasi-2.15], Sigasi detects **duplicate (conflicting) design units**.
+Since [Sigasi 2.15](/releasenotes/sigasi-2.15), Sigasi detects **duplicate (conflicting) design units**.
 Duplicate design units are a bad idea because the compilation order determines which unit will eventually be used.
 This can lead to a lot of confusion and frustrating debugging sessions.

 It turns out we also made this mistake.
 In **VHDL 2008 mode**, older versions of Sigasi (pre 2.15) included two versions of `std_logic_textio:` the standard **IEEE** package and a package that was previously distributed by **Synopsys**.
 Obviously, you only need one version of this package.